-Self improvement is a great thing.
+Self-improvement is a great thing.
 Becoming a better public speaker can earn you a promotion.
 Going to the gym regularly can help you lose a few pounds.
 Best of all, managing your credit better can save you hundreds or even thousands on life's big purchases.
-Managing your credit is not hard, it just takes time and little knowledge about the credit scoring system.
+Managing your credit is not hard; it just takes time and a little knowledge about the credit scoring system.

 While each person's individual credit profile should be managed in its own way, there are five basic things that everyone can do to work toward healthy credit.

-- Be punctual- Pay all your bills on time each month.
-Late payments, collections, and bankruptcies have the greatest negative effect on your credit health.
+Pay all your bills on time each month.
+Late payments, collections and bankruptcies can have a significant negative effect on your credit health.
 If you need some help with this, consider trying out some of these strategies.

-- Check your credit reports regularly and take the necessary steps to remove inaccuracies - Don't let your credit health suffer due to inaccurate information.
-If you find an inaccuracy on your credit report, contact the creditor associated with the account or the credit reporting agencies to correct it immediately.
+Check your credit report regularly and take the necessary steps to remove inaccuracies.
+Don't let your credit health suffer due to inaccurate information.
+If you find an inaccuracy on your credit report, contact the creditor associated with the account or the credit reporting agencies to correct it.

-- Manage your debts - Keep your credit card account balances below 35% of your available credit limits.
+It's generally recommended to keep your credit card account balances below 30 percent of your available credit limits.
 For instance, if you have a credit card with a $1,000 limit, you should try to keep the balance owed below $350.

-- Avoid excessive inquiries - A large number of inquiries occurred over a short period of time may be interpreted as a sign that you are opening numerous credit accounts due to financial difficulties or overextending yourself by taking on more debt than you can easily repay.
+A large number of inquiries incurred over a short period of time may be interpreted as a sign that you are opening numerous credit accounts due to financial difficulties or overextending yourself by taking on more debt than you can easily repay.
 Apply for new credit in moderation and thoroughly research your options before you apply.

 Disclaimer: All information posted to this site was accurate at the time of its initial publication.
 Efforts have been made to keep the content up to date and accurate.
 However, Credit Karma does not make any guarantees about the accuracy or completeness of the information provided.
 For complete details of any products mentioned, visit bank or issuer website.